PREMISES LIABILITY ATTORNEY REPRESENTING INJURED VICTIMS IN ATLANTA

 A property owner who invites customers onto her property has a duty to keep the premises safe.
 Atlanta negligent security lawyer Terrence R. Bethune has been litigating premises liability cases since 1997.
-If you have been injured because of a property owner’s failure to provide adequate security, The Law Office of Terrence R. Bethune can help.
+If you have been injured because of a property owner’s failure to provide adequate security, The Bethune Law Firm can help.

 According to the Atlanta Police Department, there were more than 3,500 aggravated assaults in Atlanta in 2012, an increase of one percent over 2011.
 Although the number of other crimes was down, there were still more than 6,000 burglaries in 2012.
 A person injured on the property of another person by the criminal act of a third party may have a right to seek compensation for those injuries.